Răducanu Necula: Late career

 Răducanu consoles Ilie Balaci after Craiova's elimination by Benfica in the 1983 UEFA Cup semifinal.

 Afterwards he spent a short period at Divizia B team, FCM Reșița.
 He was brought back to Divizia A by coach Viorel Mateianu at FC Baia Mare.
 However, he didn't adapt there, playing only 10 league games, including his last appearance in the competition which took place on 18 October 1980 in a 3–1 away loss to Politehnica Timișoara.
 Răducanu ended his career playing in the Romanian lower leagues at Autobuzul București, Spartac București and Voința Crevedia.
-He came out of retirement at Senaco Novaci where he played for a few years, completely ending his career in 2003 at age 57.
+He came out of retirement in 2001 at Senaco Novaci where he completely ended his career in 2003 at age 57.
 Răducanu was a goalkeeper known for his great saves, but also for his big mistakes and for his joy of entertaining the public with his juggling abilities.
-Throughout his career, he accumulated a total of 329 games with three goals in Divizia A, also totaling 26 matches in which he scored once in European competitions (including three games in the Inter-Cities Fairs Cup).
+Throughout his career, he accumulated a total of 329 games with three goals in Divizia A and 26 matches with one goal in European competitions (including three games in the Inter-Cities Fairs Cup).
 Years later after he retired, Răducanu described his style of play:"As a coach, I wouldn't really like to have someone like Rică.
 But I was encouraged by the stands from behind to do all kinds of tricks!
 The 'offside' thing happened in 1974, in a match I played with Rapid against Farul, on "23 August".
 We were fighting to avoid relegation and I had to do everything possible in order to not lose the match".